apache/arrow/docs/source/developers/java/development.rst

 Integration Testing
 ===================

-Integration testing are running by archery:
+Integration testing are run by archery:

 .. code-block::